rohan843/cybersecurity-notes/README.md

 ## Controls

 Security controls are used to reduce specific security risks.
-Three common types of controls are:
+Three common controls are:

 1. **Encryption**: The process of converting data from a readable into an encoded format.
 This ensures confidentiality of sensitive data.
 2. **Authentication**: The process of verifying who someone or something is.
 For example, passwords, multi-factor authentication, biometrics, etc.